 Blurb: Etsy.com: Etsy is the largest marketplace source for homemade products.
 Browsing Etsy, it’s very possible to find unique, amazing products.
 It’s even possible to contact the seller about their product and gain exclusivity in selling their product (in other words, gaining the ability to sell the product all to yourself.
 This is kind of an advanced technique you may not be up for though.
 That’s okay.)

-Besides yourself and your own tastes, perhaps consider how beneficial it may be to step into the minds of your potential customers and work your way backwards.
-The following is a semiexhaustive list of the questions you need to ask to do just that.
-Answering the majority of these questions, perhaps jotting down ideas as you go, will be greatly beneficial to being in the mind of your audience (and thus in their wallets, as well).
+Besides yourself and your own tastes, perhaps consider how beneficial it may be to step into the minds of your potential customers and work your way backward.
+The following is a semi-exhaustive list of the questions you need to ask to do just that.
+Answering the majority of these questions, perhaps jotting down ideas as you go, will be greatly beneficial to be in the mind of your audience (and thus in their wallets, as well).

 Answer the questions below to truly understand who your target audience is and how they behave.